apache/flink-web/_posts/2021-08-30-release-statefun-3.1.0.md

 Stateful Functions communicate by sending messages, but sometimes it is helpful that a function will send a message for itself.
 For example, set a limit for a customer onboarding flow to complete, for that StateFun support sending a message after a certain delay had passed.
-But up until now, there was no way to indicate to the StateFun runtime that a particular delayed message is not necessary anymore (a customer had completed their onboarding flow)
+But up until now, there was no way to indicate to the StateFun runtime that a particular delayed message is not necessary anymore (a customer had completed their onboarding flow).
 With StateFun 3.1, it is now possible to cancel a delayed message.

 ```python